Lesson 1 Images

 Map Projections for Tropical Forecasters

-Forecast map showing the path of Tropical Storm Katia in the Atlantic Ocean with projected paths and cone of uncertainty.
+Forecast map showing the path of Hurricane Erin in the Atlantic Ocean with projected cone of uncertainty.

-Text description of the five-day forecast for Hurricane Katia image.
+Text description of the five-day forecast for Hurricane Erin image.

-The image is a weather map illustrating the forecasted path of Tropical Storm Katia.
-The map covers a section of the Atlantic Ocean, displaying parts of the Caribbean, including Puerto Rico, Dominican Republic, Haiti, and the eastern tip of the Bahamas.
-A series of circles indicate the projected path of the storm from Wednesday at 5 AM to the following Monday at 2 AM.
+The image is a weather map illustrating the forecasted path of Hurricane Erin produced by the National Hurricane Center.
+The map covers a section of the Atlantic Ocean, displaying the U.S. East Coast and parts of the Caribbean.
+A conical path shows the forecast of the storm from Friday at 11 AM to the following Wednesday at 8 AM.
 Each circle is marked with a time label and a designation letter (H for hurricane, M for major hurricane).
 The storm's potential path is shown as a white cone extending across the Atlantic Ocean.
 The background grid provides latitude and longitude lines for reference.
-The map's color scheme covers land areas in green and water areas in light blue.
+The map's color scheme covers land areas in gray and water areas in blue.
 The logos of the National Weather Service and National Oceanic and Atmospheric Administration are present in the top corners.
 Below the map, there are details of the storm's specifics and a legend, indicating different watch and warning designations.

 Credit: National Hurricane Center